john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 * `E_POINTER` - something is `null` that shouldn't be
 * `E_FAIL` - something went wrong!
 * `E_INVALIDARG` - ...pretty self explanatory
+* `E_NOINTERFACE` - an interface could not be provided or wasn't supported
-* `E_OUTOFMEMORY` - can either mean local (system) memory or device (GPU) memory is exhausted - local memory exhaustion is generally fatal, but device memory exhaustation isn't
+* `E_OUTOFMEMORY` - can either mean local (system) memory or device (GPU) memory is exhausted - local memory exhaustion is generally fatal, but device memory exhaustation often isn't

 * `D3D12_ERROR_ADAPTER_NOT_FOUND` - you are trying to use a shader/pipeline cache from a different adapter
 * `D3D12_ERROR_DRIVER_VERSION_MISMATCH` - you are trying to use a shader/pipeline cache (or serialized data) from a different driver version